onset/lameta/README.md

-SayMore Mac is reboot of SayMore (c# winforms) as a web app wrapped in electron.
+SayMore Mac is a reboot of SayMore (c# winforms) as a web app wrapped in electron.

 ## Get Started